joshuaeckroth/cse230-website/homework/homework-7.markdown

 If you choose to represent your room exits with a map, have a look at this example code from class: [room.cpp](/code/room-cpp.html)

-**If you choose to work in a group of 2 or 3 people:** First, you must tell me who worked on what part of the code; you will all get the same grade, but please be honest about who did what.
-Second, you must write a more complicated, more interesting program than the one described above.
-What you add is sort of up to you, but here are some ideas: support more than N/S/E/W links (e.g. add "up" and "down" or links that are specific to rooms like "out the window");
-produce a random maze (somewhat random room names and descriptions, too); allow two or more players to walk through the maze simultaneously; allow the player to learn what else is in the room (so the rooms will have "occupants"); etc.
-I expect the extra work a group will produce to be something like adding two or three of those features just described.

 This may be interesting if you have some free time:
 [http://www.kongregate.com/games/2DArray/you-find-yourself-in-a-room](http://www.kongregate.com/games/2DArray/you-find-yourself-in-a-room)